Legacy apps automated

-From unit tests to exploratory testing: which Java tools really count, how Maven controls the test procedure and why sustainability is often underestimated in testing.
+From unit tests to exploratory testing, only some Java tools really count in practice.
+How Maven controls the whole test procedure reliably.

 Stress and burnout cost the IT industry a fortune, yet one minute of breathing before a meeting can change how a whole team communicates.